AkramBensalem/PapperConverter/README.md

-# PDF to Markdown (OCR) IntelliJ Plugin
+# Document Converter Plugin for IntelliJ IDEA (exemple: PDF to Markdown)

-An IntelliJ IDEA plugin that converts selected PDF files into Markdown (with images) using an OCR API.
+An IntelliJ IDEA plugin that converts selected documents as PDF files into Markdown (with images) using an OCR API.

 Features

-- Project View context action: right-click PDF(s) or folder → "Convert PDF to Markdown"
+- Project View context action: right-click PDF(s) or folder → "Convert PDF"
-- Settings page under Tools → "PDF to Markdown OCR" to configure options and API key
+- Settings page under Tools → "Document converter" to configure options and API key
 - Progress indicator, notifications, and auto-opening the generated Markdown
-- Output layout per PDF in its own folder; optional project-root output
+- Output layout per PDF in its own folder

 Requirements

 - IntelliJ IDEA 2023.3+
-- JBR/Java 17 runtime (configured by Gradle toolchain)
+- JBR/Java 17 runtime

 Build & Run